pentandra/lifepreserver/content/blog/getting-ready-for-ngs.markdown

 {: .bigger }

 For the last couple weeks, we have been working on our booth.
-While designing the booth, a big question was, "What do we want people to experience when they see and visit our booth?"
+While designing it, a big question was, "What do we want people to experience when they see and visit our booth?"
 People set up booths at trade shows to sell software, books, hotel stays, computers or mobile devices, etc. Why are _we_ setting up a booth?

 The answer that kept impressing on us was that we need to have a booth that invites people in for open discussion.
 There are many booths that feel closed